JaredWilliam97/E-Commerce-/README.md

 As a manager at an internet retail company
-I want a back end for my e-commerce website that uses the latest technologies so thatmy company can compete with other e-commerce companies.
+I want a back end for my e-commerce website that uses the latest technologies so that my company can compete with other e-commerce companies.

 I created an application to GET routes to return all categories, all products, and all tags being tested in Insomnia Core.